 Before he was known as a great saint and Father/Doctor of the Church, Monica’s son, Augustine, was a wild child and young man who gave into passion, vice, and lust.
 His deviance and endless pursuit of pleasure was a great source of anxiety and endless tears for the faithful Monica, who made it her life mission to convert her husband and son to Christianity.

 There is much we can learn from the life of Saint Monica to better our own spiritual journeys and relationships with those we love the most.
-Here I have outlined five integral aspects of her life and devotion to our Lord that we can mirror to become better mothers, fathers, brothers, sisters, sons, daughters, friends, family members, and companions to those we care about.
+Plus, she remains a powerful saint to rely on for intercessory prayer and reciting a novena to St. Monica on behalf of loved ones suffering from alcoholism and/or other addictions can be incredibly fruitful.
+Below I have outlined five integral aspects of her life and devotion to our Lord that we can mirror to become better mothers, fathers, brothers, sisters, sons, daughters, friends, family members, and companions to those we care about.

 1) Perseverance in Prayer